-Certain facilities identified for closure through integration and other activities have been accounted for as assets held for sale.
-As of June 27, 2015 and December 27, 2014, these assets amount to \$59 million and \$31 million, respectively, and are presented in Prepaid expenses and other current assets in the Condensed Consolidated Balance Sheets.
-Refer to Note 3 for further information on Merger, restructuring and other operating expenses, net.
+Owned facilities identified for closure through integration and other activities and that are being actively marketed are accounted for as assets held for sale.
+As of September 26, 2015 and December 27, 2014, held for sale assets amounted to \$52 million and \$31 million, respectively, and primarily consisted of supply chain facilities.
+Held for sale assets are presented in Prepaid expenses and other current assets in the Condensed Consolidated Balance Sheets.
+Refer to Note 3 for further information on Merger, restructuring and other operating expenses, net, including gains realized during the third quarter and year-to-date 2015 related to disposition of held for sale assets.